 firewall-cmd --reload

-You can use any other ports by specifying them in the configuration file /opt/stronghold/config.hcl.
+If necessary, you can use other ports by specifying them in the /opt/stronghold/config.hcl configuration file.

 ui = true